udaram/Image-Caption-Generator/README.md

 ![alt text](https://github.com/udaram/Image-Caption-Generator/blob/master/TestResults/Screenshot%20from%202019-09-11%2014-38-26.png)
 <br>
 Here you can choose the Algorithm which you want to use to predict/generate a caption for chosen image.<br>
+Here, some glimpses of Best results which i have got during testing.<br>
 ![alt text](https://github.com/udaram/Image-Caption-Generator/blob/master/TestResults/Screenshot%20from%202019-09-11%2013-24-39.png)
 ![alt text](https://github.com/udaram/Image-Caption-Generator/blob/master/TestResults/Screenshot%20from%202019-09-11%2013-20-31.png)
 ![alt text](https://github.com/udaram/Image-Caption-Generator/blob/master/TestResults/Screenshot%20from%202019-09-11%2013-23-04.png)